 Lennart Augustsson shows how to use Haskell's programmable type system to create strongly typed DSEL.
 The presentation introduces Haskell’s type system and illustrates several DSEL examples.

-As Agile becomes more accepted, concerns from architecture groups are increasing.
-Traditional ways that architects engage with development groups conflict with Agile methods.
 This talk describes ways that Agile methods can benefit architects, addresses concerns architects express about agile, and proposes ways that architects and agile development teams can become allies.

-Emmanuel Bernard and Max Ross talk about patterns and practices to be used in order to achieve high volume and scale with Hibernate.
-The presentation also explains the use of Hibernate Shards and Hibernate Search to push the scalability limits.
+Emmanuel Bernard and Max Ross talk about patterns and practices used to achieve high volume and scale with Hibernate.
+They also explains Hibernate Shards and Search to push the scalability limits.

 In this talk, Matt Aimonetti talks about the ideas and concepts behind Merb - and the reasons why it's appealing: speed, modularity and more.

 Kent Beck takes a look at trends and how they affect us.
 Communication, simplification, unintended consequences, disappearing models, and new approaches of design and tests are examined.
-Kent takes diverse set of issues that are changing in our world and asks "why are we doing this?"